-AEMO may form a RERT panel of entities that may be called upon to make reserve offers, and enter into, a contract for reserves for medium-notice situations where there is between ten weeks and seven days of notice and short-notice situations of between three hours and seven days of notice of a projected shortfall in reserves.
-The process for submitting expressions of interest for the medium-notice and short-notice RERT differ significantly with each process outlined in sections 6.2 and 6.3 of the RERT guidelines.
+AEMO may form a RERT panel of entities that may be called upon to tender for, and enter into, a contract for reserves for medium-notice situations where there is between ten weeks and seven days of notice and short-notice situations of between three hours and seven days of notice of a projected shortfall in reserves.
+The process for submitting expressions of interest for the medium-notice and short-notice RERT differ significantly with each process outlined in sections 6.3 and 6.4 of the RERT guidelines.